zowe/docs-site/docs/user-guide/configure-certificates.md

 Zowe supports certificates that are stored in a USS directory **Java KeyStore** format.

 Beginning with release 1.15, Zowe is including the ability to work with certificates held in a **z/OS Keyring**.
 Support for Keyring certificates is currently incomplete and being provided as a beta technical preview for early preview by customers.
-If you have any feedback using keyrings please create an issue in https://git.com/zowe/community.
+If you have any feedback using keyrings please create an issue in the [zowe-install-packaging repo](https://github.com/zowe/zowe-install-packaging/issues).
 It is expected that in a future release keyring support will be made available as a fully supported feature.

 <!--
 Zowe supports certificates that are stored either in a USS directory **Java KeyStore** format or else held in a **z/OS Keyring**.  z/OS keystore are the preferred choice for storing certificates where system programmers are already familiar with their operation and usage.
 The user ID setting up a keystore and connecting it with certificates requires elevated permissions, and in scenarios where you need to create a Zowe sandbox environment or for testing purposes and your TSO user ID doesn't have authority to manipulate key rings, USS keystores are a good alternative.